rust-lang/rust-forge/profile-queries.md

 ## Quick Start

-1. Compile the compiler, as usual
+Compile the compiler, as usual:

 ```
 python x.py --stage 1
 ```

-2. Run the compiler on a source file:
+Run the compiler on a source file:

 ```
 rustc -Z profile-queries -Z dump-dep-graph foo.rs